Students with a disability

 Students in financial hardship

-If you're in financial difficulty you may be able to claim for help from the Access to Learning fund.
+If you're in financial difficulty you may be able to claim for help from the Leeds Hardship Fund.
 This comes from the government, but is administered by each individual university.
 Students are assessed on their individual needs and any help you get from the fund is usually non-repayable.

 You can apply at any time from the date you register up to the last day of your course.
-You can find more information about the Access to Learning fund on our website for current students.
+You can find more information about the Leeds Hardship Fund on our website for current students.